Outram Park MRT station: Thomson–East Coast Line

 On 29 August 2012, the Land Transport Authority (LTA) announced Outram Park station would be an interchange with the proposed Thomson Line.
-At the same time, to facilitate tunnelling works, the Singapore Land Authority announced the acquisition of Pearls Centre, a residential-commercial building, giving residents three years to vacate the premises.
+At the same time, to facilitate tunnelling works, the Singapore Land Authority announced the acquisition of Pearls Centre, a residential-commercial building, giving residents three years to vacate the premises, By 2015, the tenants and residents of Pearls Centre had been required to vacate the building.
+The complex was subsequently taken over by the Singapore Land Authority for construction of the Thomson Line and was later demolished.
 On 15 August 2014, the LTA announced the Thomson Line would be integrated into the Thomson–East Coast Line (TEL).
 The TEL platform at Outram Park would be constructed as part of Phase 3, a section of the TEL consisting of 13 stations between Mount Pleasant and Gardens by the Bay.

 Contract T222 for the construction of Outram Park TEL platform and associated tunnels was awarded to Daelim Industrial Co.
 Ltd (now DL E&C) at a cost of S$301 million in May 2014.
 Construction was expected to start in the second quarter of 2014 with completion expected in 2021.
 With restrictions imposed on the delivery of material and manpower for the station's construction due to the COVID-19 pandemic, the TEL3 completion date was delayed by one year to 2022.

 Sedimentary rocks were found at the construction site of the TEL station.
 To facilitate the construction of the TEL station, a temporary pedestrian overhead bridge had to be removed and a road had to be diverted.
 The TEL train tunnels were built near existing EWL tunnels; they were tested and monitored for structural integrity during construction.
 As of December 2022, a new underpass is set to open to allow commuters to cross Outram Road.
 Additionally, two mined linkways, connecting the NEL and EWL to the TEL respectively, were built through constructing a temporary canopy made of overlapping steel pipes.
 The NEL–TEL linkway is constructed above the EWL tunnels.
 It is built with precast concrete segmented rings that are 1 m wide and 2.25 mm thick, and constructed using a pipe roof that covers the linkway.
 On 9 March 2022, then-Transport Minister S. Iswaran announced in Parliament Phase 3 (Caldecott to Gardens by the Bay via Napier) would open in the second half of 2022.
 On 7 October 2022, during a visit by Iswaran to Outram Park and stations, it was announced by the LTA that the TEL platforms would begin operations on 13 November that year.
 Following the opening of the TEL platforms, Outram Park station became a triple-line interchange, alongside Marina Bay and Dhoby Ghaut stations.